csc-training/summerschool/application-design/docs/01_design_choices.md

 - Halo exchange with `Isend` / `Irecv`
 - Asynchronous I/O with special I/O processes
     - One sided MPI
+- Coupled simulations
+    - Some processes simulate atmosphere, some ocean at the same time
+- Good parallel scalability

 # Case ICON: GPU porting

 - Most of the computations on GPU
 - Data copied to the GPU in the start of the simulation
 - Loops parallelized with OpenACC directives
+    - Few CUDA/HIP kernels
 - GPU aware MPI communication

 # Case LiGen: Parallellization